5 Steps to Ensure Compliance with MiFID Data Retention Rules

-Last month, the US regulator, Securities and Exchange Commission (SEC), charged seven people with insider dealing after they allegedly used secure messaging apps to net $5m pofits trading inside information on mergers and acquisitions.
+The Securities and Exchange Commission (SEC), charged seven people with insider dealing after they allegedly used secure messaging apps to net $5m profits trading inside information on mergers and acquisitions.
 According to the SEC, former Bank of America IT employee, Daniel Rivas, passed on tips to friends and family members over a 3-year period who used that inside information to trade.

-The clock's ticking.
-Once MiFID II's data retention rules come into effect, we can expect a much tougher regime and tighter controls over electronic communications.
-Firms will have to comply with strict record keeping requirements, even capturing conversations, emails and instant messages.
+MiFID II data retention rules mean a much tougher regime and tighter controls over electronic communications.
+Your firm needs to comply with strict record keeping requirements, even capturing conversations, emails and instant messages.

-5 steps to prepare for MiFid II data retention rules:
+5 steps to comply with MiFid II data retention rules:

 - Assess 'current state' and conduct Impact Assessments - What happens now?
 Is it fit for purpose?
 Are there existing Codes of Conduct?
 What rules are currently in place in respect of encrypted messaging apps and use of personal mobile phones?
 What of organisational culture?
 What other improvements could be made, if any?

 - Gather evidence using objective criteria - To what extent do employees use electronic communications, personal mobiles, encrypted messaging apps etc in their dealings with clients?
 What about anecdotally?

 - Check the tech - Conduct a cost-benefit analysis to determine whether it's feasible/desirable to use other tech platforms or innovations to capture records - eg VoxSmart, EikonMessenger, etc.

 - Get the tone right - It's all about the culture and how you sell it.
 How are employees reacting to the news?
 If you're facing a backlash and Big Brother accusations, perhaps it's time to big up the positives - eg the benefits this offers in terms of dispute resolution and evidence at litigation?